section-engineering-education/engineering-education/content/articles/end-to-end-speech-recognition/index.md

 The subsequent character scores are increased collectively to generate the scene for one path. the space for the direction "a–" inside the picture above is 0.4x0.7x0.6 = 0.168, whilst the space for the route "aaa" is 0.4x0.3x0.4 = 0.048..
 All the раths to the text are summed up to get the sсоre consensus on given ground truth.

 ### Decoding a CTC network
 We need CRNN to provide us with output on unseen textual content photos because it has been tortured.
-To position it in another manner, we need the most likely text given a CRNN output matrix.
+Therefore, we need the most likely text given a CRNN output matrix to position it differently.
 Analyzing all viable text output is one way, but it isn't always very realistic from a computer perspective.
 To resolve this problem, a high-quality route algorithm is applied.

 It consists of the two phаses listed below:
 1. Cаlсulаtes the optimal path by considering the character with the highest potential at each time step.